api2cart/typescript-angular-sdk/ProductApi.md

 const apiInstance = new ProductApi(configuration);

 const request: ProductApiProductChildItemListRequest = {
-    // Used to retrieve products child items via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
-  pageCursor: "",
     // This parameter sets the number from which you want to get entities (optional)
   start: 0,
     // This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 (optional)
   count: 20,
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  params: "id,model,price,images",
-    // Set this parameter in order to choose which entity fields you want to retrieve (optional)
-  responseFields: "{result{children{id,parent_id,sku,upc,images,combination}}}",
-    // Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional)
-  exclude: "false",
-    // Retrieve entities from their creation date (optional)
-  createdFrom: "2010-07-29 13:45:52",
-    // Retrieve entities to their creation date (optional)
-  createdTo: "2100-08-29 13:45:52",
-    // Retrieve entities from their modification date (optional)
-  modifiedFrom: "2010-07-29 13:45:52",
-    // Retrieve entities to their modification date (optional)
-  modifiedTo: "2100-08-29 13:45:52",
+    // Used to retrieve products child items via cursor-based pagination (it can\'t be used with any other filtering parameter) (optional)
+  pageCursor: "",
     // Filter by parent product id (optional)
   productId: "10",
     // Filter by parent product ids (optional)